 Shaded park benches are surrounded by blooming azaleas, magnolia trees and massive live oaks that stretch to provide welcome relief from the blazing midday sun.
 It’s an oasis of relative solitude located directly across the street from the French Quarter.

 Congo Square is quiet now.
 But it’s here that the seeds of American culture as we know it were sown more than 200 years ago.
-And the scents, sounds and sights that originated here have never been more vital to New Orleans than they are now, 10 years after Hurricane Katrina devastated the city.
+And the scents, sounds and sights that originated here have never been more vital to New Orleans than they are now, more than a decade after Hurricane Katrina devastated the city.